Contract Monoclonal Antibody Production

 The cell line is then subcloned in order to assess monoclonality.
 Antibody activity is assessed with an immunoassay and the percent of specific antibody expression is calculated.
 If necessary, the cell line is subcloned with the limiting dilution method to reinstate monoclonality preceding the development of a new cell bank.

-All cell lines are screened for fungi, mold, microbial growth, mycoplasma and viruses prior to the development of a certified hybridoma bank.
+All cell lines are screened for fungi, mold, microbial growth, mycoplasma and a panel of murine pathogens prior to the development of a certified hybridoma bank.
 Aliquots are stored in multiple SLI sites to ensure the security of the cell line.

 Certification

-Due to the absence of endogenous mouse IgG and certain serum contaminants encountered during in vivo MAB production, the purification process is simplified for bioreactor-produced MAB.
+Due to the absence of endogenous mouse IgG and certain serum contaminants encountered during in vivo MbB production, the purification process is simplified for roller bottle-produced MAb.

-Immunological functionality for bioreactor produced MAB can be up to 10% greater than the immunological functionality for ascites produced MAB.
+Immunological functionality for roller bottle produced MAb can be up to 10% greater than the immunological functionality for ascites produced MAb.

-Operation of the bioreactor is closely monitored to ensure adherence to defined production parameters.
+Operation of the roller bottles are closely monitored to ensure adherence to defined production parameters.
 Media containing additives required for optimal cell growth is used.
-Cell growth and antibody production are assessed with the periodic measurement of glucose uptake, pH, lactate concentration, antibody yield, temperature, gas exchange, etc. The supernatant media begins to be harvested approximately 1-3 weeks following hybridoma inoculation.
+Cell growth and antibody production are assessed during culture.
 The harvested supernatant media is analyzed for antibody by physico-chemical analysis.
-This analytical data provides the basis for sub-lot harvest qualification for eventual main lot pooling.

-The breeding colony at SLI maintains 100,000 or more BALB/c mice.
-The colony is maintained under closely controlled conditions by animal care experts who take great interest in the welfare of the animals as well as MAB production procedures.
+The breeding colony at SLI maintains up to ~225,000 BALB/c mice.
+The colony is maintained under closely controlled conditions by animal care experts who take great interest in the welfare of the animals as well as MAb production procedures.

 A breeding stock and a working stock of mice are maintained.
 Mice are transferred to the working stock once they have reached the maturity level required for ascites production (approximately 6 weeks).

-The ventilation systems in the mouse facilities guarantees complete air replacement over 10 times an hour.
+The ventilation systems in the mouse facilities guarantees complete fresh air replacement over 15 times an hour.
 This maintains constant temperature and helps prevent viral or other microbial contamination.

 The mice are then pristane primed and aged to promote tumor formation and enhance antibody production.